Types of engineering degree and how to choose the right one

 - Automotive engineering (deals with ground-based vehicles)

-- Biomedical engineering (engineering in a medical context to develop better medical technologies)
+- Bioengineering (engineering in a medical context to develop better medical technologies)

 - Communications/telecoms/network engineering (covers communication networks for voice and data)